-Exploitation patterns of salmon in the Gulf of Finland over the last twenty years have changed substantially (Table 6), from targeting mixed stocks offshore to focusing on local stocks in coastal areas and rivers.
+Exploitation patterns of salmon in the Gulf of Finland over the last twenty years have changed substantially, from targeting mixed-stocks offshore to focusing on local stocks in coastal areas and rivers (Table 6).

 The major commercial salmon fishery in the area is the trapnet fishery at the Finnish coast.
-The Finnish salmon fisheries have caught about 90% of the commercial landings in Subdivision 32 in the years 2010-2015.
+Since 2010, the Finnish salmon fisheries have caught about 90% of the commercial landings in Subdivision 32.
 The fishing effort has been decreasing since 2013.
-The coastal fishery with trapnets has moved from the outer archipelago to areas closer to the coast and river mouths.
-Trapnets with modifications to prevent seals entering the trap are in use.